CheckSimGames/Catcher/README.md

 A simple game showing how to use the GameplayKit entity component system in a SpriteKit game.

+The [CatcherSwiftPlaygrounds repo](https://github.com/CheckSimGames/CatcherSwiftPlaygrounds) contains a Swift Playgrounds version of the game.

 ## System Requirements

 * iOS 11+